-- (1) This code applies to assessing development where: - (a) located in the Rural zone; and - (b) it is identified in the assessment criteria column of an assessment table in Part 5 of the planning scheme.
+- (1) This code applies to assessing development where: - (a) located in the Rural zone; and - (b) it is identified in the assessment benchmarks for assessable development and requirements for accepted development column of an assessment table in Part 5 of the planning scheme.

-- (1) The purpose of the Rural zone code is to: - (a) provide for rural uses including cropping, intensive horticulture, intensive animal industries, animal husbandry, animal keeping and other primary production activities; - (b) provide opportunities for non-rural uses that are compatible with agriculture, the environmental features, and landscape character of the rural area where the uses do not compromise the long-term use of the land for rural purposes; - (c) protect or manage significant natural resources and processes to maintain the capacity for primary production. - (2) Mareeba Shire Council's purpose of the Rural zone code is to recognise the importance of primary production to the economy of the region and to maintain and strengthen the range of primary industries which contribute to the rural economy.
+- (1) The purpose of the Rural zone code is to: - (a) provide for rural uses including cropping, intensive horticulture, intensive animal industries, animal husbandry, animal keeping and other primary production activities: - (b) provide opportunities for non-rural uses that are compatible with agriculture, the environmental features, and landscape character of the rural area where the uses do not compromise the long-term use of the land for rural purposes; - (c) protect or manage significant natural resources and processes to maintain the capacity for primary production. - (2) Mareeba Shire Council's purpose of the Rural zone code is to recognise the importance of primary production to the economy of the region and to maintain and strengthen the range of primary industries which contribute to the rural economy.